 - knock over ten skittles, which takes a lot of concentration and it’s challenging for adults too

 - hook a duck out of the water, which was my son’s favourite – he wanted to have a go three times, though he had also played with the skittles and the treasure ones, and each time he worked until he managed to get all the ducks out of the pond

-- every attraction has a height limit – under 80cm height you are not allowed to do anything except ride the train accompanied
+- under 80cm in height, you are not allowed to do anything except ride the train accompanied

-- the toilets do have baby changing facilities and they are breastfeeding friendly (mothers can nurse wherever they feel comfortable)
+- the toilets do have baby-changing facilities and they are breastfeeding-friendly (mothers can nurse wherever they feel comfortable)